PerseusDL/CITE-JSON-LD/TUTORIAL.md

 This means the fake data needs to have the right proportions, the right datatype, and reference itself properly.

 Here's how I generate "realistic" fake data
-( [JackRDF](https://github.com/caesarfeta/JackRDF) needs to be installed and its bundled Fuseki server must be running ).
+For this to work [JackRDF](https://github.com/caesarfeta/JackRDF) needs to be installed and its bundled Fuseki server must be running.

-I write JSON-LD templates using ERB and keep them in...
+I write JSON-LD templates using ERB.
+I keep them in...

 	/templates

-I write fake-data generators and keep them in...
+I keep my fake-data generators in...

 	/generators